Can Remote Workers Make Workers' Comp Claims?

 - The injury occurred during work for their employer

-How Insurance Companies Investigate Workers’ Comp Claims
+How Insurance Companies Investigate Workers’ Compensation Claims

-Common Kinds of Remote Workers’ Comp Claims
+Common Kinds of Remote Workers’ Compensation Claims

-“If you’re working from home and have to use a keyboard for eight or more hours a day to complete your work tasks, you could develop Carpal tunnel syndrome,” he says.
-“If you can prove that your repetitive keyboard and mouse use caused the Carpal tunnel syndrome while in the scope and course of your employment, you would be eligible for workers’ compensation even though you were injured at home.”
+“If you’re working from home and have to use a keyboard for eight or more hours a day to complete your work tasks, you could develop carpal tunnel syndrome,” he says.
+“If you can prove that your repetitive keyboard and mouse use caused the carpal tunnel syndrome while in the scope and course of your employment, you would be eligible for workers’ compensation even though you were injured at home.”

 What Should You Do if Injured While Working From Home?

 Many workers’ comp attorneys provide free consultations to learn about your case.
-These consultations allow you to get helpful legal advice and decide if the attorney or law firm meets your needs.
+These initial consultations allow you to get helpful legal advice and decide if the attorney or law firm meets your needs.

 Find a Workers’ Compensation Lawyer